Got one overripe banana on your counter? Turn it into muffins with this small batch banana muffin recipe.

 Make Batter.
 Mash banana in a medium bowl with a fork.
 Add sugar.
 Stir to combine.
 Add melted butter and egg.
 Stir until smooth.
-Add remaining ingredients and stir until a batter forms.
+Add flour and baking powder.
+Stir until a batter forms.

 Bake.
 Scoop batter into the prepared muffin pan, about 2/3 full.
 Bake until golden brown, about 20 minutes.

 Cool.
 Remove pan from the oven.
 Allow muffins to cool in the pan for about 5 minutes and then transfer to a wire rack to cool completely